ChicagoDSA/chapter-website/_pages/en/new-members.md

 #### Join the Rose Buddy mentorship program

-At the end of each *What is CDSA?* orientation, we’ll invite you to join the Rose Buddy program, our mentorship program that pairs new and experienced CDSA members to help you connect with the chapter.
+At the end of each _What is CDSA?_ orientation, we’ll invite you to join the Rose Buddy program, our mentorship program that pairs new and experienced CDSA members to help you connect with the chapter.
 Over a three-month period, a Chicago DSA mentor will:

 - Schedule check-ins
 - Answer your questions
 - Connect you with activities and comrades

+Sign up for a Rose Buddy here: <http://bit.ly/getrosebuddy>
+Contact us at <newmember@chicagodsa.org>